 Step 6: Create Salesforce Apex Trigger

-4: Enter the code to create an apex trigger.
-Here, below is the code that I have created to perform the action on the creation, updation, or deletion of an employee record.
+Enter the code to create an Apex trigger.
+Below is the code I created to perform actions on the creation, update, or deletion of an employee record.

 trigger EmployeeTrigger on Employee__c (before insert, before update) {